To the Members

 e) Annual Performance and Board Evaluation

-The Board has devised questionnaire to evaluate the performances of Board BoardCommittees and individual Directors and Chairperson.
-The Chairman of respective BoardCommittees shared the report on evaluation with the respective committee members.
-Theperformance of each Committee was evaluated by the Board based on report on evaluationreceived from respective Board Committees.
-The reports on performance evaluation of theindividual Directors were reviewed by the Chairman of the Board.
+The Nomination and Remuneration Committee of the Company has specifiedthe manner of effective evaluation of the performance of Board its committees andindividual directors of the Company and has authorized the Board to carry out theirevaluation.
+Based on the manner specified by the Nomination and Remuneration Committeethe Board has devised questionnaire to evaluate the performances of Board BoardCommittees and Individual Directors and Chairperson.
+The Chairman of respective BoardCommittees shared the report on evaluation of the respective committee members.
+Theperformance of each committee was evaluated by the Board based on report on evaluationreceived from respective Board committees.
+The reports on performance evaluation of theindividual directors were reviewed by the Chairman of the Board.

 ii.
 Quality of contribution to Board deliberations;

 iii.
 Strategic perspectives or inputs regarding future growth ofCompany and its performance;